SerratedSharp/CSharpWasmRecipes/README.md

 }
 ```

 The above is what we would informally call the JS proxy or JS shim.
 In this case it shims or fills the gap between our .NET implementation and existing JS capabilities/libraries.
 JS declarations such as this would be loaded from either a *.js resource or declared with InvokeJS.
-Some opt to implement shims in typescript, but you will be need to be knowledgeable of the full javascript typename to ensure correct name is referenced from JSImport.
+Some opt to implement shims in typescript, but you will be need to be knowledgeable of the full javascript typename to ensurethe  correct name is referenced by JSImport.

 Mapping it to a C# method proxy:
 ```C#